duspviz-mit/web-map-workshop/1_codeYourFirstWebsite/README.md

 There are two general rules of thumb.

-* CSS defined last in your document will supersede CSS set on a selector earlier in your document.
+1. CSS selectors later in your document will override CSS selectors earlier in your document.
 E.g.,...

 ```css
 p {